Craig Williamson: ANC office in London

 Williamson applied for amnesty in 1995 from South Africa's Truth and Reconciliation Commission (TRC) for bombing the London office of the ANC in March 1982.
 In the British House of Commons in June 1995, Peter Hain MP asked through the then Home Secretary, Michael Howard, that the British police should interview and consider extraditing Williamson to stand trial for the London bombing.
 The Home Secretary turned down Hain's request.
 Amnesty was eventually granted by the TRC to Williamson and seven others on 15 October 1999.
 Following the TRC hearing, South African lawyer Anton Alberts commented to the "woza" news agency: "If you look at the Lockerbie disaster - this is very similar.
 I think Britain would like to see these guys are prosecuted in England even though they get amnesty here."

 Kidnapping and assassination

-Ruth First
+Ruth Slovo

-Williamson ordered the assassination of Ruth First, who was an exiled campaigner for the Anti-Apartheid Movement, close friend of Sweden's prime minister, Olof Palme, and the ANC author of a pioneering study of Namibia.
+Williamson ordered the assassination of Ruth Slovo, who was an exiled campaigner for the Anti-Apartheid Movement, close friend of Sweden's prime minister, Olof Palme and the ANC author of a pioneering study of Namibia.
 She was also the wife of the South African Communist Party's leader, Joe Slovo.
 She was killed by a letter-bomb in Maputo, Mozambique on 18 August 1982.